An innovator’s perspective on the Trumpocalypse

 Changing social order or a market is not about you asking for permission.
 Asking for permission is running polls, focus groups, A/B testing, iterating minimum viable products, and all these ‘lean,’ ‘agile’ or ‘customer-centric’ processes.
 They might quench your insecurity or the doubts of your investors, but they are anything but a leverage to change the bloody status quo.

-More than anything else you’re taking comfort in what pundits will tell you about the market you want to change.
+More than anything else, you’re taking comfort in what pundits will tell you about the market you want to change.
 How can you do that?
 Do you believe that there is a consensual approach to innovation?
-A rational five-steps process that you copy and paste from the latest Harvard Business Review or BCG keynote?
+A rational five-step process that you copy and paste from the latest Harvard Business Review or BCG keynote?

 This “move fast and break things” thing?
 You’re not doing it.

 This drive does not come from market research.
 It won’t help you win your regional innovation beauty contest.
-Recognition will come only after you win and did change the everyone’s opinion of the market.
-As innovators, it is our duty to understand the deep mechanic of how radical (and sometimes brutal) change occurs at large scale.
+Recognition will come only after you win and change everyone’s opinion of the market.
+As innovators, we must understand the deep mechanics of how radical (and sometimes brutal) change occurs at a large scale.

-And if anything, Trump’s election is one of this turn-around event.
+And if anything, Trump’s election is one of these turn-around events.

 It’s been a cocktail of grueling fights, borderline psychopathic determination, and oh-so-many rules broken, met with self-righteous blindness of opinion leaders and general utter disbelief.
 You might deeply despise what just happen (I know I do), but if you’re remotely serious about innovating anything, there is a responsibility to learn from that and use it to bring some good in a market somewhere.